19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Certificate of authorised officer to be evidence

 66\.
-In any legal proceedings, a copy of an entry in the accounts of the Fund, the Home Protection Fund, the Dependants’ Protection Insurance Fund or the MediShield Fund, as the case may be, duly certified under the hand of such officer of the Board as it may authorise shall be prima facie evidence of the entry having been made and of the truth of the contents thereof.
+In any legal proceedings, a copy of an entry in the accounts of the Fund, the Home Protection Fund or the MediShield Fund, as the case may be, duly certified under the hand of such officer of the Board as it may authorise shall be prima facie evidence of the entry having been made and of the truth of the contents thereof.

+[36/2002 wef 01/01/2003]

+[24/2005 wef 17/09/2005]

 ### Certificate of Board on non-payment of contributions